Robert De Niro: 1963–1973: Early roles and breakthrough

-De Niro's had minor film roles in Encounter, Three Rooms in Manhattan (both released in 1965) and Les Jeunes Loups (1968).
+De Niro had minor film roles in Encounter, Three Rooms in Manhattan (both released in 1965) and Les Jeunes Loups (1968).
 Shortly afterwards, De Niro landed a major role in Greetings (1968), a satirical film about men avoiding the Vietnam War draft.
 The film marked the first of a series of early collaborations between De Niro and director Brian De Palma.
 A year later, De Niro appeared in the drama Sam's Song in which he portrays a New York City filmmaker.
 Also in 1969, he appeared in De Palma's comedy The Wedding Party; although it was filmed in 1963, it was kept unreleased for six years.
-De Niro, who was still unknown at the time, gained a favorable review from The New York Times' Howard Thompson: "This farcical comedy, modestly produced by a trio of young people and utilizing some unfamiliar faces, is great fun".
+De Niro, who was still unknown at the time, gained a favorable review from The New York Times' Howard Thompson: "This farcical comedy, modestly produced by a trio of young people and utilizing some unfamiliar faces, is great fun."

 He then appeared in Roger Corman's low-budget crime drama Bloody Mama (1970), a loose adaptation of Ma Barker's life, who was the mother of four American criminals, of which De Niro portrayed one: Lloyd Barker.
 Thompson praised the film and thought the cast gave "fine performances".
 Next, De Niro starred in De Palma's comedy Hi, Mom!
 (1970), a sequel to Greetings.
 Writing for The New Yorker, Richard Brody opined that De Niro "brings unhinged spontaneity" to his character.
 He also had a small role in Jennifer on My Mind (1971) and in Ivan Passer's Born to Win (1971).
 His last film appearance of 1971 was in The Gang That Couldn't Shoot Straight, a crime-comedy based on the 1969 novel by Jimmy Breslin.